Felonies Experienced, Compassionate, & Determined

 • Class F – These are the lowest class of felonies.
 They include charges such as failure to act to prevent sexual assault of a child, stalking and theft, and improper conduct during an election.
 Penalties include fines up to $25,000 and/or up to 5 years in prison

 The penalties for felonies are serious.
-It is important to stay calm and find an attorney that can help.
+It is important to stay calm and find an attorney who can help.
 Charleston criminal defense lawyer T.O.
 Sanders holds the preeminent A.V. rating from Martindale-Hubbell, a prestigious institution that evaluates attorneys nationwide.
 The sooner our team can start investigating your case, the more evidence we can accumulate on your behalf.
-Call us today at (843) 573-8828 to get started.

 Proven Attorneys in Charleston